Old Forge, Lackawanna County, Pennsylvania: Neighborhoods

 There are many sections of Old Forge named in the early years of the borough, which still are referenced today.

 Schools

-The Old Forge School District is a diminutive, suburban, public school district serving the municipality of Old Forge, Pennsylvania, a suburb of Scranton in Lackawanna County.
+The Old Forge School District is a diminutive, suburban, public school district serving the municipality of Old Forge, a suburb of Scranton in Lackawanna County.
 The District is one of the 500 public school districts of Pennsylvania.
 The District encompasses 3 sqmi.
 According to 2000 federal census data, it served a resident population of 8,798.
 By 2010, the District's population declined to 8,310 people.
 The educational attainment levels for the Old Forge School District population (25 years old and over) were 89.4% high school graduates and 22.6% college graduates.